National Academy of Sciences rebuffs Trump EPA's effort to undo regulations fighting climate change

-WASHINGTON (AP) — Evidence that climate change harms public health is “beyond scientific dispute,” the independent National Academy of Sciences said Wednesday in a report responding to Trump administration efforts to revoke a landmark 2009 U.S. government finding declaring climate change a threat.
+WASHINGTON (AP) — Evidence that climate change harms public health is “beyond scientific dispute,” the independent National Academy of Sciences said Wednesday in response to the Trump administration's efforts to revoke a landmark U.S. government finding to that effect that underpins key environmental regulations.

 The NAS, a non-governmental nonprofit set up to advise the government on science, said human activity is releasing greenhouse gases that are warming the planet, increasing extreme temperatures and changing the oceans, all dangerous developments for the health and welfare of the United States public.
 Evidence to that effect has only grown stronger since 2009, the group said.

-In July, the Trump administration proposed revoking what's known as the “endangerment” finding, the concept that climate change is a threat.
-The finding underpins many environmental regulations adopted in the U.S. and overturning it could pave the way for cutting a range of rules that limit pollution from cars, power plants and other sources.
+In July, the Trump administration proposed revoking what's known as the 2009 “endangerment” finding, the concept that climate change is a threat.
+Overturning it could pave the way for cutting a range of rules that limit pollution from cars, power plants and other sources.

 “EPA’s 2009 finding that the human-caused emissions of greenhouse gases threaten human health and welfare was accurate, has stood the test of time, and is now reinforced by even stronger evidence,” the NAS said.
 Science that was uncertain or tentative in 2009 has now been resolved, it said, and new risks have been found, too.